hyperledger/firefly/SECURITY.md

 ## CNA/CVE Reporting

-Hyperledger Firefly maintains a list of **Common Vulnerabilities and Exposures (CVE)** and uses GitHub as its **CVE numbering authority (CNA)** for issuing CVEs.
+Hyperledger FireFly maintains a list of **Common Vulnerabilities and Exposures (CVE)** and uses GitHub as its **CVE numbering authority (CNA)** for issuing CVEs.

 ## Embargo List

-Hyperledger Firefly does **NOT** currently maintain a private embargo list.
+Hyperledger FireFly does **NOT** currently maintain a private embargo list.

-If you wish to be added to the embargo list, please email the [LF Decentralized Trust Foundation security mailing list](mailto:security@lists.lfdecentralizedtrust.org), including the project name (Hyperledger Firefly) and reason for being added to the embargo list.
-Requests will be assessed by the Hyperledger Firefly security team in conjunction with the appropriate LF Decentralized Trust Staff, and a decision will be made to accommodate or not the request.
+If you wish to be added to the embargo list, please email the [LF Decentralized Trust Foundation security mailing list](mailto:security@lists.lfdecentralizedtrust.org), including the project name (Hyperledger FireFly) and reason for being added to the embargo list.
+Requests will be assessed by the Hyperledger FireFly security team in conjunction with the appropriate LF Decentralized Trust Staff, and a decision will be made to accommodate or not the request.